SSWConsulting/SSW.Rules.Content/rules/todo-tasks/rule.md

 }
 ```
 ::: good
-Good Example - the `TODO` is tracked on the backlog, so the developers and the Product Owner have visibility of the problem and can plan and prioritise accordingly.
+Good example - The `TODO` is tracked on the backlog, so the developers and the Product Owner have visibility of the problem and can plan and prioritise accordingly
 :::

 ::: info
-💡 **Tip:** If you are reviewing a Pull Request and you spot a `TODO` without a link to a PBI, you should either create the PBI and update the code (Good Samaritan) or request the change before approving and merging the code.
+**Tip:** If you are reviewing a Pull Request and you spot a `TODO` without a link to a PBI, you should either create the PBI and update the code (Good Samaritan) or request the change before approving and merging the code.
 :::